MissKittin/bash-ssg/README.md

 8) edit the settings in `defaults.rc.d`

 ### Settings
-The main `generate` script defines global variables for all modules - you can edit this, also you can change shebang in this file.
+The main `generate` script defines global variables for all modules - if you need, copy this block, paste to the `database/defaults.rc.d/defaults.rc` and edit.
+You can change shebang in this file.
 Modules reads the default settings from `modules/*/defaults.rc.d` - do not edit these files.
 Just copy the chosen config file to the `database/defaults.rc.d` and edit - files from the `database` directory has higher priority than configs from `modules`.
 The main settings are defined in `database/defaults.rc.d/defaults.rc` - do not delete this file.
 You can create `bin` directory and put binaries or links in it (see main `generate` script).